If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 The retort must have struck deep as Bonni scowls.
 “What do you mean by that?”

 Apricot smiled watching the two banter with each other, her gaze glances towards Solenne who had the same look she imagined she shared.
 Deep in thought, her troubles heavy on her shoulders.
 She had entered a world which only a few people knew.
 Solenne’s a different one from hers but the common theme is the danger and terror.
 For Solenne criminals and wars overseas.
 For Apricot monsters and royal societies.
 And still she wondered what Solenne thought of her.
 Their last encounter had not been a pleasant one.
 She is sure Solenne had her suspicions about her.
 Though she never let on what those suspicions are.

-As the door raises and Shiori steps out Machi whispers “Do you see that!
+As the door raises and those familiar dress cloths walk out of the car Machi whispers “Do you see that!
 Holy shit, I think that is Shiori Kinjo.”

-Bonni immediately swivels her head around wide eyed she turns back quickly as he slicks his blond hair back with his fingers.
-“I think that is.
+Bonni immediately swivels her head around wide eyed giving him a good look as he slicks his blond hair back with his fingers.
+Bonni leans back into the group whispering “I think that is.
 Look at how he is dressed.”
 Shiori’s white and cornflower blue suit was definitely not cheap.
-As always, he dressed in the most expensive attire he possibly could have.
+As always, he dressed in the most expensive attire he possibly could.
 As the road empties of cars Shiori begins his crossing, a noble yet cocky walk.
 Apricot came to resent that stride, though, deep down her heart almost fluttered.
-He was incredibly handsome.
+He is incredibly handsome.
 To her though he was just Shiori.